 Planning a project around a Gantt chart requires a detailed breakdown of the project into tasks, and draws your focus to what needs to be done.
 The more complex the project, the more unwieldy and complicated this becomes – and the more unusable and difficult to understand the project plan will be.

 Planning by workstreams sets your project up for success from day one.
-Greater clarity, better planning mechanism, and team-focused plans are building blocks for meeting delivery successfully.
+Greater clarity, better planning mechanisms, and team-focused plans are building blocks for meeting delivery successfully.

 Dependencies are actually obstacles you’re identifying in advance.
 By saying task X is dependent on task Z, you’re in effect identifying task Z as something that requires monitoring and management in order for the project to progress.
 It is crucial to identify the right dependencies in a project plan, or your attention will be taken away from where it is needed.